 Like any good socialist nation, Germany does not mess around when it comes to making sure their citizens and immigrants have health insurance.
 Enrollment in health insurance is an absolute must before applying for any sort of visa.
 Germany does not want you to get sick and then burden their health systems without having paid into it.
 Fair enough I’d say!

 In order to register for health insurance, you must have the address verification form from the section above.
 See?
 It all comes together.
-I’m not an expert by any means with the state medical system.
-I don’t pretend to know the intricacies between the private and public systems.
+I’m not an expert by any means with the state medical system but I have had some experience with it now.
+Make sure to read my guide on German health insurance to know all the details of the public and private systems!
 For the sake of time, I took the easiest route which was enroll in the public health insurance system.

 With my passport, employment contract, and address registration form, I went to the AOK office, which is one of Germany’s primary public insurance providers, to enroll in the state medical insurance.
 The process took no more than 30 minutes after which I had a form saying I was “insured”.